 When you think smart home, the lawn mower might not be the first thing that comes to mind unless it was some kind autonomous robot one.
 But the Troy-Bilt TB30 E with its lithium Ion battery is more smartphone than gas guzzler in some respects.
 For this lawn mowing season Troy-Bilt sent us the newest ride on mower in their line up.
 This is so new that it isn’t even out in many stores yet.
 We was lucky enough to be among some of the first people to review and we definitely will be putting it to the test.
 The Troy-Bilt TB30 E claims to have an 1 hour run time or being able to mow 1 acre before needing to be recharged.
 So we will see how correct this is and our general experience this season.
+Before we proceed, in any lawn mowing device that you want to use, you will need ample ear protection to lessen the harm it may cause to your ears.
+Head over to BestOfMachinery site to check out the best hearing protection for lawn mowing.

 When the Troy-Bilt TB30 E was dropped off to us all shiny and new it came fully charged and ready to go at 100%.
 We were given a brief walk through of some of the features; you know how to mow in reverse, releasing the parking brake, and general start-up and shut down functions.
 I wouldn’t let them show me too much as self discovery is all apart of the process.
 Now the day they dropped it off wasn’t the day I would be performing the first cut I mainly drove it to the shed for storage until later.
 I will say this, it is whisper quiet!
 Having heard a few gas-powered ones before from neighbors in the area, compared was so quiet.
 I would say the non-mowing noise was as loud as a golf or club cart.
 Being super quiet in operation, and then having instant go when you press the accelerator is just as cool.
 Since the TB30 E is all-electric, there is no transmission, no choke to get it started, no gear to put it in.
 You turn it on and press the accelerator and go!